You've seen it before, but you're probably wondering why do dogs roll on their toys?

 Why do dogs roll on their toys?

 There are quite a few reasons why your dog is rolling on their toy.
-According to the American Kennel Club, wolves roll in smelly stuff because they find that smell to be particularly interesting, and want to bring that information back to their pack.
+Did you know that wolves roll in smelly stuff because they find that smell to be particularly interesting, and want to bring that information back to their pack?
 Others believe they do it to cover their own scent.

 But your dog's toy shouldn't have an especially stinky smell (especially if you're washing it right!) so here are a few reasons why your dog is rolling on their toys.